rs-station/laue-dials/CONTRIBUTING.rst

    ``.eggs``, as well as the ``*.egg-info`` folders in the ``src`` folder or potentially in the root of your project.

 #.
-Sometimes |tox|_ misses out when new dependencies are added, especially to
+Sometimes |tox-conda|_ misses out when new dependencies are added, especially to
    ``setup.cfg`` and ``docs/requirements.txt``.
-If you find any problems with missing dependencies when running a command with |tox|_, try to recreate the ``tox`` environment using the ``-r`` flag.
+If you find any problems with missing dependencies when running a command with |tox-conda|_, try to recreate the ``tox`` environment using the ``-r`` flag.
 For example, instead of::

     tox -e docs